-Options Potential Content Issues to Consider criteria based policy.
-Criteria will reflect the needs of Gypsy and Travellers as well as reflect the special qualities of the Broads.
-Reflect criteria set at paragraph 11 of the Government's Policy for Traveller Sites. and Traveller pitches or sites in the Broads to be assessed. • The Government's Planning Policy for Travellers says 'Where there is no identified need, criteria-based policies should be included to provide a basis for decisions in case applications nevertheless come forward.
+Options Potential Content Issues to Consider Reflect criteria set at paragraph 11 of the Government's Policy for Traveller Sites. policies should be included to provide a basis for decisions in case applications nevertheless come forward.
 Criteria based policies should be fair and should facilitate the traditional and nomadic life of travellers while respecting the interests of the settled community.'
 Option 3: Allocate land for Gypsy, Travellers and Travelling Show People.
 Sites allocated for Gypsy and Travellers and Travelling Show People.
 The Government's Planning Policy for Travellers says 'that local planning authorities should make their own assessment of need for the purposes of planning'.
 It also says to ensure that local planning authorities 'working collaboratively, develop fair and effective strategies to meet need through the identification of land for sites' Our districts are meeting the need for the Broads as described previously in this section.
 During the Call for Sites exercise, potential sites might be identified.